eficode-academy/terraform-fundamentals/01-terraform basic commands.md

 ### 4. Visit the application in the browser

-You willo get an app url when you applied the configurations as part of the output logs copy the url and paste in your browser.
+You will get an app url when you applied the configurations as part of the output logs.
+Copy the url and paste in your browser.

 You should see something like this:

 ## Cleanup